shpongledsummer/atmospheric-weather-card/README.md

 | <img src="https://github.com/user-attachments/assets/878c8e41-04ed-4cf4-a09d-2c079a0f427a" width="400"> | <img src="https://github.com/user-attachments/assets/2a58f714-74ba-426e-8492-afdc541053e1" width="400"> |
 | <img src="https://github.com/user-attachments/assets/1570d86a-8d31-449e-85a1-0f0d081f28ac" width="400"> | <img width="408" height="284" alt="image" src="https://github.com/user-attachments/assets/b149b219-525a-452e-85b0-bc24cf89e2d3" />

-> **Info about the screenshots:** This shows a "finished" dashboard example.
+> **Info about the screenshots:** These images show a "finished" dashboard example.
 This card provides the **animated weather background and house image only**.
 The buttons you see floating on top are *not included*—they are separate cards (e.g., `paper-buttons-row`) that I placed over the weather card.

 ## Technical Features
 * **Triple-Layer Canvas Engine:** Uses dedicated background, middle, and foreground layers to create a sense of depth between weather effects and your home image.
 * **Organic Cloud Generation:** Uses a custom generator to create unique, non-repeating cloud shapes including cumulus, stratus, and cirrus varieties.
+* **Smart Logic System:** Intelligent hierarchy determines Day/Night state (Theme > Sun > System) and handles status overrides for any entity type.
 * **Dynamic Weather Physics:** Individual particles for rain, snow, and hail with custom physics for speed, turbulence, and wobbling.
 * **Ambient Environment:** Includes wind-blown leaves, drifting fog banks, randomized lightning bolts, airplanes, shooting stars and rare aurora borealis effects.
 * **Real-Time Moon Rendering:** Calculates and draws the exact moon illumination and terminator line based on your sensor data.
-* **Smart Battery Management:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.
+* **Performance Optimized:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.

 ## Performance
 This card is optimized to run smoothly on standard tablets and wall panels.
 Because HTML Canvas animations can be demanding on hardware, the visual effects and frame rate are intentionally toned down to prevent your Home Assistant dashboard from lagging or becoming unresponsive.